Notice of Privacy Practices

 We typically use or share your health information in the following ways.

-Treat you: We can use your health information and share it with other professionals within Insight Psychological Services.
+Treat you: We can use your health information and share it with other professionals within Insight Psychological Services if you are being treated by more than one provider.
+IPS clinicians not involved in your care do not have access to your information.
 We will not release information to another health care provider without your consent, except as noted below.
 Example: A doctor treating you for an injury contacts us about your treatment, we will first require a written release of information from you.

-Operation of our practice: We can use and share your health information to operate our practice, improve your care, and contact you when necessary.
-Example: We use health information about you to manage your treatment and services .
+Operation of our practice: We can use and share your health information to bill insurance for services, schedule appointments with you, and contact you when necessary.

 Bill for your services: We can use and share your health information to bill and get payment from health plans or other payment entities.
 Example: We give information about you to your health insurance plan for payment for counseling services provided .